 Tearing force describes the force required to destroy or separate a material, component, or joint by tensile loading.
 In concrete demolition and rock excavation as well as when cutting and separating steel, knowing the tearing force is crucial to deploy methods in a planned, safe, and material-appropriate way.
 It is closely related to forces generated by hydraulic tools, such as concrete demolition shears, hydraulic splitter, hydraulic wedge splitter, combination shears, steel shear, Multi Cutters, or tank cutter.
 In the application areas of concrete demolition and special demolition, building gutting and cutting, rock excavation and tunnel construction, natural stone extraction, and special demolition, the tearing force largely determines which tool principle and which hydraulic parameters are effective.
+In technical communication, the term is also used pragmatically for pull-out or splitting actions where tensile stresses govern failure, typically expressed in kN.

-Definition: What is meant by tearing force
+Definition: What is meant by tearing force?

 Tearing force is the minimum force needed to bring a material or component to failure under tensile or pull-off loading.
 It is a load quantity (force F in newtons or kilonewtons) and must be distinguished from tensile strength (a stress quantity in MPa).
 Both quantities are related via the cross-section A: approximately FR ≈ σR · A. While tensile strength is a material-specific characteristic value, tearing force additionally accounts for geometry, notches, cracks, support conditions, and loading rate.
 In brittle materials such as concrete or natural stone, tensile strength is significantly lower than compressive strength; the failure mode is crack-driven.
 In ductile steel, necking and elongation up to fracture contribute to tearing force varying strongly with cross-sectional area and material grade.
+Practical tearing-force values therefore reflect not only the material but also the detail of the component and the load introduction.

 Mechanical fundamentals and relationships